Clinical-Genomics/chanjo2/docs/deployment/installation.md

-## Installing Chanjo2 on a virtual environment
+## Installing Chanjo2 in a virtual environment